Robson Bight Warden Team

 Marie Fournier – Robson Bight Marine Warden Manager

 T’solagalis, Stephen Alfred is from the ‘Namgis and ‘Mamalilikala First Nations.
 He is the grandson of Chief ‘Nage’dzi, Great Mountain.
 Stephen was born and raised in Alert Bay and was exposed to the rich Kwakwaka’wakw culture, language and history during school and in his home life.
 Stephen has always been very involved in the Alert Bay community working at Seafest weekend, he was crowned Salmon Prince of ‘Namgis June Sports in 2015 and an active member of the Junior Canadian Rangers in Alert Bay.
-Stephen also participated in a 10 day hunting trip for Native youth in Knights Inlet.
+Stephen also participated in a 10-day hunting trip for Native youth in Knights Inlet.
 When he is not busy with school or out in camp he works part-time at Shop Rite grocery store in Alert Bay.
-He is our new Guardian Watchman at Robson Bight and is keen to learn from Ernest (see above).
+This is Stephen’s second season as our Guardian Watchman/Cultural Interpreter at Robson Bight and he is excited to meet all of you!

 Gala – Robson Bight Warden